Ferrallv/ApartmentTemperature/README.md

 The Jupyter Notebook outlines my process, how I am collecting the data, and initial insights.

 The ApartmentTempDash is an app I created in Plotly Dash to add some interactivity to my related blog post.
+You can try it out for yourself [here](https://apartment-dash-app.herokuapp.com/).